LucasWang474/Arch-Configurations/README.md

 # Arch-Configurations

-This repository will teach you how to build up a fully featured Arch Linux from the outset.
+This repository will teach you how to build up a fully featured Arch Linux desktop environment from the outset.